Ingram scores 26 in return, Pelicans top Lakers 116-108

 LeBron James hit seven 3-pointers and finished with 39 points, but hit just two of eight shots in the fourth quarter for four points, missing three times from deep after hitting seven of his first 10 from 3-point distance.

-He scored most of his points after twisting his left ankle in the first quarter when he landed on Pelicans center Jaxson Hayes' foot.
+He scored most of his points after twisting his left ankle early in the second quarter when he landed on Pelicans center Jaxson Hayes' foot.
 Still, James was playing in pain.

 “I have no idea how I finished the game," James said.
 "It’s pretty sore right now.